 Meet Amenhotep ii

 Compare this with Exodus 1:11, which says explicitly that Israelite slaves constructed “treasure cities” (King James Version).
 Interestingly, the third-century b.c.e.
-Septuagint version of Exodus 1:11 identifies Heliopolis as a key Egyptian treasure city at this time.
+Septuagint version of Exodus 1:11 identifies Heliopolis as one of these key Egyptian treasure cities at this time.
 This same city is repeatedly found to be associated with Amenhotep ii on ancient inscriptions; several inscriptions refer to the pharaoh as “Amenhotep, the god who rules in Heliopolis.”

 Amenhotep ii’s conquests and building projects were not as impressive as his father’s.
 But this pharaoh was infamous for something else: his cruelty.